 - There are only five persons who are able to sign contracts, per board policy.
 All contracts over \$10,000 must be ratified by the board in public session.
 All contracts over \$50,000 require board approval prior to execution. - Controllers write checks and only the assistant superintendent and superintendent can sign them. - Instructional Funds are released through an electronic process which is done by our purchasing coordinator when indicated by the Assistant Superintendent of Administrative Operations.
-If additional instructional funds are needed for a student it must be approved, in writing, by a homeschool director, and dropped by the purchasing coordinator. - Payroll information is entered by the Human Resources Department; not the business department.
-However, the business department approves and views payroll information.
-The Human Resources

-Department has best practices and segregation of duties in place to ensure proper accounting and strict confidentiality.
+If additional instructional funds are needed for a student it must be approved, in writing, by a homeschool director, and dropped by the purchasing coordinator. - The business department approves and views payroll information.
+The Human Resources Department has best practices and segregation of duties in place to ensure proper accounting and strict confidentiality.

-- Bank reconciliations are done by an Accounts Payable technician, not the controller who inputs the deposits into the system.
+- Bank reconciliations are done by an Accounts Payable technician, not the controller, who inputs the deposits into the system.
 All deposits are unsealed and counted by two different staff members, but deposit transactions are entered into the financial system by the controller.
-The department's administrative assistant actually takes the deposits to the bank.
+The department's administrative accounts receivable clerk actually takes the deposits to the bank.
 There are five people involved in every deposit. - The credit card policy is board-approved and strictly followed. - For reconciliations done by the Assistant Superintendent of Business, the Assistant Superintendent of Administrative Operations (who was the Assistant Superintendent of Business until 2016) double checks and signs for all work.